-Top 10 tips for living as an Expat in the Yucatan Mexico
+Tips for living in the Yucatan

 Butter – Mexican butter is not like North American or European it has a distinctive odour and taste that most non-Mexicans do not like.
 Lurpak which is Danish and Challenge which is from the USA is available in the better grocery stores and Kirkland unsalted is available at Costco.
 Some say that Mexican unsalted (sin salt) butter is better and many recommend the LaLa brand.

 Deli meats and hot dogs; Deli meats are a rare find here; some are available at the better grocery stores but there is no such thing as an Italian Deli.
 Hot Dogs avoid FUD products and pick up your hot dogs at Costco if you really need a fix or check out Anita the Sausage Lady who makes hot dogs and sausages from scratch.

 Shopping for fresh bread or pan here is slightly different than at home, in the store you grab a big flat metal tray and a pair of tongs and load up your tray with your choices before taking it to the desk to get a price sticker on it.
 Much of the bread here is sweet meaning loaded with sugar (Pan Dulce) which is probably why the butter is sin salt.

 The packaged bread are also quite sweet and can be a bit off-putting in a ham sandwich.
 Bimbo is the bread of choice here for plain white bread, but Bimbo owns Wonderbread and for Canadians, it tends to be a bit sweeter than our own bread.
 There are several choices in whole wheat and whole grains and they actually taste pretty good I am guessing much less sugar.

 Oaxacan cheese is very similar to Mozzarella and Manchego is similar to Cheddar but not quite the same.
 Again most ex-pats go shopping at Costco and buy a large block of cheddar and freeze it along with their Kirkland butter.